 - · our surplus; or - the net profits for the current fiscal year before which the dividend or distribution is declared under certain circumstances.

-For the year ended December 31, 2022, the company declared dividends of \$0.15 per share quarterly.
-These dividends were paid on May 1, August 1 and November 1, 2022, and February 1, 2023, respectively.
+For the year ended December 31, 2023, we declared dividends of \$0.15 per share quarterly.
+These dividends were paid on February 1, May 1, August 1 and November 1, 2023, respectively.

 Conversion

 Conversion Rights